14. PERENNIAL PHILOSOPHY

 Guenon disowned being a philosopher, tending to support the caste dogmas of Hinduism, a gesture viewed by some commentators as a serious flaw in his exegesis.
 Whereas Coomaraswamy moved at a tangent in his attempt to demonstrate the unity of Vedanta and Platonism.
 That was a difficult assignment, attended by some popular beliefs about Plato and the Greek Neoplatonists which have no secure basis.

 l to r: Ananda K. Coomaraswamy, Aldous Huxley

 14.2 The Aldous Huxley Backslide

 By far the most well known work in the genre under discussion was Aldous Huxley’s The Perennial Philosophy (1945).
-Huxley (1894-1963) was a controversial British novelist who became celebrated in America.
+Huxley (1894-1963) was a controversial British novelist celebrated in America.
 He became a resident of California in the late 1930s.
-His book on perennialism was influenced by Coomaraswamy and others, and is well known for such definitions of the subject as: “the psychology that finds in the soul something similar to, or even identical with, divine Reality” (The Perennial Philosophy, p.vii).
+His book on perennialism was influenced by Coomaraswamy and others, being well known for such definitions of the subject as: “the psychology that finds in the soul something similar to, or even identical with, divine Reality” (The Perennial Philosophy, p.vii).
 A decade later, Huxley settled for the psychedelic imitation of lofty themes he had promoted.
 He resorted to mescaline in 1953, and took his first dose of LSD in 1955.
 Huxley retained the psychedelic habit until his death.